joelparkerhenderson/social-value-orientation/README.md

 Social value orientation (SVO) is a psychological trait that is defined as an individual’s natural preference with respect to the allocation of resources.

-Social value orientation is measured by tests that have been extensively developed and tweaked over the years.

-<h2><a name="categories">Categories</a></h2>

-SVO uses three major categories:
+SVO has three major personality categories:

 * "Pro-self competitor"